binnev/recipes/md/haag.md

 - [ ] 2 tbsp salt

 ## Method:
-1. add plenty of oil in pan.
+1. Add plenty of oil in pan.
 Lightly brown garlic once oil heated.
-2. add onions, chillies, and salt.
+2. Add onions, chillies, and salt.
 Soften onions until translucent.
 Cook slowly covered
-3. add spinach.
+3. Add spinach.
 Squeeze water out of handfuls of defrosted spinach and add to pan.
 Mix in and cook covered for a few minutes
-4. uncover and continue to cook (to dry off spinach)
+4. Uncover and continue to cook (to dry off spinach)